FIWARE/tutorials.Media-Streams/README.md

 # Connecting to a Media Sever

-Before describing a proper context-related example, we will first examine a minimal set-up "Hello World" example to check that we are able to connect to the **Kurento** media server and send and receive a video stream.
+Before describing a proper context-related example, we will first examine a minimal set-up "Hello World" example to check that we are able to connect to the **Kurento Media Server** and send and receive a video stream.
 This is a very simple [WebRTC](https://webrtc.org/) application implementing a WebRTC loopback.
 A media stream is generated from a web-cam.
-It is displayed on the browser but also sent to the **Kurento** media server where it is redirected un-altered back to the client application.
+It is displayed on the browser but also sent to the **Kurento Media server** where it is redirected un-altered back to the client application.

 ![](https://fiware.github.io/tutorials.Media-Streams/img/hello-world.png)